gerfra/DxO-Batch-Image/README.md

 This project is licensed under the terms of the **GPLv3** license.

 ## Compiled Version?
 Why don't you release a compiled version?
-Why should I buy a digital signature and sign the executable file, otherwise it will be seen as a virus, to avoid stupid questions about false positives, I leave you the source code that you can compile yourself!
+Because should I buy a digital signature and sign the executable file, otherwise it will be seen as a virus, to avoid stupid questions about false positives, I leave you the source code that you can compile yourself!